samclane/samclane.github.io/_posts/2018-7-25-Voice-Spectrum-Display.md

         return keep_going
 ```

-In a nutshell, the `process_data` function:
-1. Performs the necessary DSP functions on the current audio frame.
-2. Draws the data to the 3 debug graphs
-3. Updates annotations on the "LED" graph (#3)

 Finally, we'll define a function that starts the processing, and writes the contents of the final graph out to the LED Matrix.
+We open up the microphone stream so we can begin reading data. `update_matrix` is defined as a periodic callback that sends data to the Arduino in a background thread. `process_data` is then called in a loop, which continuously pulls from the microphone stream and processes the data, as discussed earlier. `self.CHUNK` is the number of samples per frame.

 ```python
     def start_listening(self):